-Papers rejected from Development, Journal of Cell Science, Journal of Experimental Biology, Disease Models & Mechanisms and eLife can be transferred to BiO, strictly with the authors' approval, for editorial consideration.
+Papers rejected from Development, Journal of Cell Science, Journal of Experimental Biology and Disease Models & Mechanisms can be transferred to BiO, strictly with the authors' approval, for editorial consideration.
 Please contact the Editorial Office of the original journal to find out more.

 BiO is an affiliate journal for Review Commons - a platform for high-quality, journal-independent peer review of manuscripts from the life sciences before submission to a journal.
 See here for a list of articles transferred from Review Commons and published in BiO.

 To provide Open Access, the costs of publication in BiO are covered by charging a fee to the authors or the research supporters for each accepted article.
-This Article Publication Charge (APC) is $1870 (plus VAT if applicable), increasing to $1995 for new submissions from 1 October 2021.
+This Article Publication Charge (APC) is $1995 (plus VAT if applicable).
 This includes costs relating to quality peer review; support for academic editors; plagiarism and image manipulation checks; text and figure checking; layout; and online hosting, dissemination and archiving.
 APC fees are set in three currencies, US dollars, pound sterling and Euros, and do not follow the constantly changing exchange rate.
 This means that authors are not adversely affected by fluctuations in their local exchange rate.

 BiO has a small budget for the complete or partial waiving of publication charges for authors in developing countries and others in genuine financial hardship.
 Corresponding authors based in the countries listed here will be granted a full waiver upon application.
 Funds for waivers are limited, however, as the journal would not be sustainable without income from author charges to cover its costs.
 Payment requests will be sent to the corresponding author following acceptance of their paper.